KatherLab/swarm-learning-hpe/README.md

 * an NVIDIA GPU with 48 GB of RAM (24 is the  minimum)
 * 8 TB of Storage (4 TB is the absolute minimum)
 * We deliberately want to show that we can work with lightweight hardware like this.
 Here are three quotes for systems like this for less than 10k EUR (Lambda, Dell Precision, and Dell Alienware)
+* Typical installation time can take 30 minutes to build up the necessary dependencies and another 1 hour to build up the environment for running demo experiments

 #### Operating System
 * Ubuntu 20.04 LTS
   * We have tested the Swarm Learning Environment on [Ubuntu 20.04 LTS, Ubuntu 22.04.2 LTS, Ubuntu 20.04.5 LTS] and they work fine.